briancrink/accessedu/documentation/addendum/adherence.md

 university to improve the usefulness of college transcript data by seeking more rich student data in measuring qualitative soft skills in students.

-Quickly I realized the unethical path the project was heading down, as measuring student cognitive ability among other soft skills could be gamed in the hands of employers and universities.
+Soon I realized the rocky path the project was heading down; measuring student cognitive ability among other soft skills could be gamed in the hands of employers and universities.

-The finding was clear; quantifying general human intelligence using existing metrics to determine opportunty is unethical and could lead to further inequality.
+The finding was clear; quantifying general human intelligence using existing biased metrics to determine opportunty is unethical and could lead to further inequality.

-However, I still could not shake the inner thoughts that someone is going to disrupt the American Education System in the next few years for better or for worse.

-I understood the dichotomy in learning, where the education system diverged, and how to truly solve the education problem.
+Having understood the dichotomy in learning, where the education system diverged, and how to truly solve the education problem, I could not shake the thoughts that the American Education System is prime for fundamental change in the next few years.

 ## Insights Learned